marco-zambardi/quick-start/creating_a_new_plan.md

 ![](screenshot-cplan-dev.contactlab.dev 2016-06-06 12-55-47.jpg)

-You can select the target segment, you can click on the "Select segment" field; the system will show all the available segments. you can choose the target one by selecting it.
+To select the target segment, click on the "Select segment" field; the system will show all the available segments. you can choose the target one by selecting it.
+Alternatively, you can start a new plan directly from your target segment clicking on the Tab "Start new plan".

 ![](screenshot-cplan.contactlab.it 2016-06-06 12-59-03.jpg)

-To add a DND policy, click on the DND policy field, the system will show all the available policies.
+To add a Do Not Disturb policy, click on the DND policy field, the system will show all the available policies.
 You can choose one by selecting it.

 ![](screenshot-cplan.contactlab.it 2016-06-06 13-03-53.jpg)